 Bridge & Ferry Terminal Washing Permit

 Due in part to the May 23, 2013, collapse of the Skagit River Bridge, the Washington State Department of Transportation (WSDOT) and local governments developed a robust schedule to inspect and repair bridges and ferry terminals statewide.
-Bridges must be washed prior to inspection in order for cracks and other problems to be detected.
+Bridges must be washed prior to inspection to help detect cracks and other problems.

 Current permit documents